dreispt/oetor/README.md

 An OpenERP instance is a directory inside `oetor`'s home directory, and can be started using the included `start` script.
 Example:

-    ls /opt/openerp/demov7
+    ls /opt/oerp/7.0/demov

 The directory contains:

-* `server/`: The server source code.
-By default it's a symlink to the sources in the 'shared' directory.
-* `addons-repo/`: Contains the addons directories to use.
-These directories are automatically added to the `addons_path` upon server start.
-By default includes symlinks to the official addons sources in the `shared` directory.
 * `start`: Script to start the instance.
 If called with additional parameters, these will be passed to the openerp-server.
 * `openerp-server.conf`: Configuration file used by the instance.
+* The contained directories are automatically added to the `addons_path` upon server start.
+By default these are symlinked to the official addons sources in the `shared` directory.

 To-do list